 “Could I possibly Run a mile and then do 100 pull-ups, 200 pushups, 300 squats and run another mile all while wearing a 20 pound weight vest?”
 I wondered.

-Eventually, I did complete a few Murph workouts had our confidence much higher and we later strung 2 of them together, then we decided to do a Triple Murph for my 45th birthday.
+Eventually, I did complete a few Murph workouts which increased our confidence and we later strung 2 of them together.
+With that challenge complete, I wondered if I could do 3 in a row.
+I decided to do a Triple Murph for my 45th birthday and a bunch of us, including my 16 year old son completed the entire workout.
 We continued adding to the challenge with the hope that we would have the opportunity to be in exactly the same position as I found myself this morning while preparing to lift 155 pounds.
 Each of those challenges were completed and with each victory came increased confidence that we could use that experience to accomplish anything using the same strategy as Murph, Double Murph and Triple Murph.
 The way to get through all of those is simply one rep at a time.
 Never quit, never look at the entire workload, never get overwhelmed.
 Simply do one more round, one more pullup, one more pushup or one more squat and soon, you will have accomplished this giant thing that seemed like a complete impossibility just 2 hours before.
-SealFit Kokoro taught me that at the moment of doubt, we are capable of 20x more than we think we can do.
+A 50 hour camp run by Navy Seals called SealFit Kokoro taught me that when you feel like you have given it all, we are capable of 20x more than we think we can do.
 With this philosophy, I have been able to start businesses, win tournaments, build teams, lead my family and make it through 50 hours of training on a cold California beach at an intensity similar to today’s workout.

 At 11:16 am I dropped the barbell onto the driveway for the final time and felt a sense of accomplishment having faced the challenge and pushed through.
 I still had a mother of a workload to go to complete today’s workout but it was all downhill now.

-By the end of the workout we will have completed:
+By the end of this workout we will have completed:

 13+ miles of running